Pre-Tour & Insurance FAQ

 .
 For non-U.S. citizens please contact the embassy or consulate of the destination countries you are visiting to ensure you meet their specific entry requirements.
 Remember to check your itinerary carefully for all countries that you will visit or pass through, including transfers between airports in foreign countries and re-entry into the United States.

-If I purchase insurance, do I get an insurance card?
+If I purchase coverage, do I get a card?

 What if I need to see a doctor when I am abroad?